tchwork/bootstrapper/README.md

    }
    ```

-That's it.
+This package already provides some for the Symfony component.
+Check their source code for inspiration.

 Please give it a try and tell me what you think about it!

-Protip: adding `auto_prepend_file=/path/to/test-app/vendor/tchwork/bootstrapper/bootstrap.php` to your `php.ini` file allows removing the `require` statements in the examples.
+Protip: adding `auto_prepend_file=/path/to/your-bootstrap.php` to your `php.ini` file allows removing the `require` statements in the examples.